-As described in Note 1, the District has prepared these financial statements to meet the financial reporting requirements of state law using accounting practices prescribed by the Accounting Manual.
+As described in Note 1 the District has prepared these financial statements to meet the financial reporting requirements of state law and the accounting practices prescribed by the Accounting Manual for Public School Districts in the State of Washington (Accounting Manual).
 Those accounting practices differ from accounting principles generally accepted in the United States of America (GAAP).
-The difference in these accounting practices is also described in Note 1.
+The differences in these accounting practices are also described in Note 1.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of West Valley School District No. 208, as of August 31, 2021, and the changes in financial position thereof for the year then ended in accordance with the basis of accounting described in Note 1.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the regulatory basis financial position of West Valley School District No. 208, as of the year ended August 31, 2022, and the regulatory basis of changes in financial position thereof for the year then ended, on the basis of accounting as described in Note 1.